wootfish/eli.sohl.com/drafts/wangs-attack-2.md

 `M` to avoid implied associations with any fixed message value, because `X`'s contents will change over the course of the message massage.

-One thing that might seem odd to the seasoned reader: rather than simply passing in message words `X[k]` to our round functions, we're passing both `X` and `k` separately.
+One thing that might seem odd to seasoned readers: rather than passing message words `X[k]` to our round functions, we're passing both `X` and `k` separately.
 This might seem unnecessary - and strictly speaking, it is - but having a reference to `X` inside the round function enables a cool trick in our round 1 massage, as you will see shortly.

 Continuing our review, here's how MD4 computes all three rounds for each message
 block: